24 June 2023

 As an everyday consumer, IF YOU CAN'T AFFORD SOMETHING IN CASH, YOU CAN'T AFFORD IT!

 If you don't want to tip the person who handles your food/beverages, then don't.
 Don't gripe that the credit card machine is prompting you, and it makes you "feel bad" to not leave a tip.
-Everyone who works in a food service establishment knows who the bad customers/tippers are.
+Everyone who jobs in a food service establishment knows who the bad customers/tippers are.
 We all know, and we behave accordingly.
 We prepare your food/beverages accordingly.

 Have you ever wondered why your venti, soy, triple-shot white mocha doesn't wake you up anymore?
 Ask yourself if you're a good customers, i.e. friendly and a good tipper.
 If you're not, you're probably getting decaf shots, etc. Facts.
 And this "customized" beverage is a very banal example.